stuthedew/Arduino-Laser-Cat-Turret/index.md

 ---
 layout: main
-title: KIT-10 Distract-O-Matic by stuthedew
+title: The KIT-10 Distract-O-Matic!
+description: Cat + Laser Robot = Purrr-fection!
 ---

 This is a test of the main index page.